 The Museum’s West Wing houses our fabulous anthropology exhibit, Footsteps Through Time: Four Million Years of Human Evolution.
-The permanent exhibit—covering 7,000 square feet and featuring more than a hundred touchable replicas of early humans, primates, and futuristic cyborgs (part human, part machine)—officially opened to the public on February 9, 2002.
+The permanent exhibit—featuring more than a hundred touchable replicas of early humans, primates, and futuristic cyborgs (part human, part machine)—officially opened to the public on February 9, 2002.

 This compelling exhibit is the only one of its kind on the West Coast.
 It transports visitors on a fascinating 65-million-year journey through time, spotlighting the major anthropological finds relating to human evolution.
 Footsteps Through Time represents a milestone in the Museum’s history.
 It is especially significant as it reflects the Museum’s original mission: to display the life and history of humankind.

 The Hominid Hall showcases a variety of intriguing dioramas, including a Neandertal burial from more than 60,000 years ago depicted exactly as it was discovered by archaeologists, a Cro-Magnon exhibit featuring a replica of Chauvet Cave in France (home of the world’s oldest cave paintings), and a touchable reproduction of Kenyanthropus platyops, a find by the renowned archaeologists Meave and Louise Leakey.

 This exhibit offers an in-depth and intriguing look at human evolution, according to the Museum’s Emeritus Curator of Physical Anthropology, Rose Tyson.
 “This exhibit represents the most comprehensive physical anthropology display that the Museum has showcased since the 1915 Panama-California Exposition,” says Tyson, who was with the Museum of Man for 30 years.